How we're developing the Creative and Cultural Industries Strategy

 The creative and cultural industries are a distinct and important part of Yukon’s culture, providing economic as well as social benefits to the territory.

-A working definition of creative and cultural industries is helpful in understanding the scope for this project.
+These industries are quite diverse, but essentially include all industries which generate cultural, artistic or heritage products and content for consumers and marketplaces.
+A working definition of creative and cultural industries is helpful in understanding the scope for this project:

 1: the production or reproduction, promotion, distribution and commercialization of goods, services and activities of content derived from cultural, artistic or heritage origins

 2: includes, but is not limited to, sound recording, visual and applied arts, crafting, audio-visual and interactive media, film, photography, graphic design, architecture, live performance, theatre, written and published works, sounds and lighting technicians, heritage and libraries as well as the labour force and institutions required to support them